 - The simulation tools in Altium Designer interface directly with your component libraries.
 You can even create your own components and incorporate them into your libraries.

 - All of this occurs in Altium Designer’s unified design model that integrates your design and runs simulation tools within a single software platform.Learn more about the unified platform in Altium Designer.

 Altium Designer’s unified design interface

-Most engineers design PCBs to be powered with a DC source, and power delivery in your PCB is vital to ensuring your device works properly.
+Most engineers design Printed Circuit Boards to be powered with a DC source, and power delivery in your Circuit Board is vital to ensuring your device works properly.
 Poor power integrity can be the root cause of many operation problems that are difficult to diagnose.
-Power integrity problems can lead to signal integrity problems in your PCB and can cause your circuit board to fail in a pinch.
+Power integrity problems can lead to signal integrity problems in your Printed Circuit and can cause your circuit board to fail in a pinch.
 Looking for a SPICE simulation or strong design rule check engine are just two of the ways to resolve your circuit.